DelMaestroGroup/papers-code-attractive-hubbard-accessible-entanglement/README.md

 ### Requirements

 ### Support
 The creation of these materials was supported in part by the NSF CTMC CAREER Award 2046744 and the NSF under Grant No. DMR-2041995.
+A.D. acknowledges support from the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Award No. DE-SC0022311.